Prodigy house: Criticism

 May say their lords have built, but thy lord dwells.

+As new fashions in architecture took over, the prodigy houses came to seem old-fashioned, and by the standards of Palladian architecture often over-fussy and over-decorated.
+Even though the style was being revived in his time, in 1905 the American architectural historian Charles Herbert Moore held that: "While one great house of the period differs from another in unimportant ways, those in which ornaments are extensively applied are without exception disfigured by them.
+The Elizabethan architectural ornamention is at once pretentious and grotesquely ugly."
+In particular "few are more tasteless and pretentious than Woolaton Hall", which he analyses.

 Alternatives

 Though the style became dominant for very large houses from around 1570, there were alternatives.
 At Kenilworth Castle, Robert Dudley, 1st Earl of Leicester did not want to lose the historic royal associations of his building, and from 1563 modernised and extended it to harmonize the old and new, though the expanses of glass still impressed Midlanders.
 Bolsover Castle, Broughton Castle, Haddon Hall and Carew Castle in Wales were other sympathetic expansions of a medieval castle.
 The vernacular half-timbered style retained some popularity for gentry houses like Speke Hall and Little Moreton Hall, mostly in areas short of good building stone.

 Earlier, Compton Wynyates (begun c.
 1481, greatly extended 1515–1525) was a resolutely unsymmetrical jumble of essentially medieval styles, including prominent half-timbering on the gables of the facade.
 It also nestles in a hollow, as medieval houses often did, avoiding the worst of the wind.
 In contrast, prodigy houses, like castles before them, often deliberately chose exposed sites where they could command the landscape (Wollaton, Hardwick); their owners mostly did not anticipate being there in winter.